RobinIR/qualiexplore/README.md

 ### Local Setup

+1. Navigate to the Repository Directory.
-1. Install dependencies by running `npm i`.
+2. Install dependencies by running `npm i`.
-2. Start the application by running `ng serve`.
+3. Start the application by running `ng serve`.
-3. The app will automatically reload if you make any changes to the source files.
+4. By default, the application will be served on `http://localhost:4200/` and will automatically reload if you make any changes to the source files.
+5. To specify a different port please use this command `ng serve --port yourDesiredPortNumber`

 ## Installation through Docker